deepset-ai/haystack-home/content/blog/astradb-haystack-integration/index.md

 ### Create your Astra DB database
 To ensure these instructions remain up to date, we're going to point you to the Astra DB docs to explain how to create a database.

 1. [Create a free Astra DB database](https://docs.datastax.com/en/astra/astra-db-vector/databases/create-database.html#create-vector-database).
-Make a note of your credentials - you'll need your database ID, application token, keyspace, and database region to use the Haystack extension.
+Make a note of your credentials - you'll need your Astra API endpoint and Astra application token  to use the Haystack extension.
 2. Choose the number of dimensions that matches the [embedding model](https://haystack.deepset.ai/blog/what-is-text-vectorization-in-nlp) you plan on using.
 For this example we'll use a 384-dimension model, [`sentence-transformers/all-MiniLM-L6-v2`](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2).
 3. [Create a collection](https://docs.datastax.com/en/astra/astra-db-vector/databases/manage-collections.html#create-collection) with the same number of dimensions as your embedding model.
 Save the name of your collection since you'll need this as well.